Kingman in Mohave County, Arizona — The American Mountains (Southwest)

 Topics and series.
 This historical marker is listed in these topic lists: Industry & Commerce • Roads & Vehicles.
 In addition, it is included in the Route 66 Roadside Attractions, and the U.S. Route 66 series lists.
 A significant historical year for this entry is 1909.

 Location.
 35° 11.349′ N, 114° 3.516′ W. Marker is in Kingman, Arizona, in Mohave County.
-Marker is on West Andy Devine Avenue (Old U.S. 66) west of North 1st Street, on the left when traveling west.
+It is on West Andy Devine Avenue (Old U.S. 66) west of North 1st Street, on the left when traveling west.
 Marker is located in front of the building.
 Touch for map.
 Marker is at or near this postal address: 120 W Andy Devine Ave, Kingman AZ 86401, United States of America.
 Touch for directions.

 More about this marker.
 This marker replaced one originally put up by the Hampton Hotels Save-A-Landmark program in 2003.

-Photographed By Adam Margolis, April 28, 2017
+Photographed by Adam Margolis, April 28, 2017

 4. The Powerhouse - Home of the Arizona Route 66 Museum